How Long Until 1st December

 Q: Why does time seem to fly by when I'm having fun, but drag when I'm bored?

 A: This is due to the interplay between attention and memory.
-When engaged in stimulating activities, attention is focused, creating fewer distinct memories.
+Because of that, when engaged in stimulating activities, attention is focused, creating fewer distinct memories.
 The lack of distinct memories creates the impression that time passed quickly.
 Conversely, monotonous activities lead to the creation of more distinct, easily recalled memories, creating the illusion that time has slowed down.

 Q: Can I train myself to perceive time more accurately?

 A: While perfect accuracy is unlikely, you can improve your time estimation skills through practice.
-Regularly engaging in activities requiring precise time judgment, such as playing rhythm-based games or tracking your work time, can help refine your internal sense of time.
-Mindfulness practices can also enhance your awareness of the present moment, improving your ability to gauge the flow of time.
+Practically speaking, regularly engaging in activities requiring precise time judgment, such as playing rhythm-based games or tracking your work time, can help refine your internal sense of time.
+Mindfulness practices can also enhance your awareness of the present moment, improving your ability to gauge the flow of time Not complicated — just consistent..

 Q: How can I make the wait until December 1st feel shorter?